jmsmarques/quality-uplift-demo/README.md

 ### Steps:
 1. Create a pipeline named `readme.yaml`.
-2. Write a GitHub Action that reads the contents of `index.html` and creates a README based on it's contents.
+2. Write a GitHub Action that reads the contents of `index.html` and creates a README based on its contents.
 ```
 node -e "
 const fs = require('fs');